EmployeeIssues.comU.S. Employee Rights in Plain English

 Nepotism

-Favoring friends or relatives when making employment decisions, with little to no regard for anything but the relationships.
+Favoring relatives when making employment decisions, with little to no regard for anything but the relationships.
 Nepotism is not specifically outlawed under Federal employment discrimination laws, but still might constitute discrimination.
 See Nepotism in the Workplace for more information.

 Null and Void

 Not legally binding or enforceable.
-For example, a court might declare an explicit contract null and void despite that all signing parties initially agreed to it, if any of its clauses weren't legally-valid in the first place or it was signed under duress.
+For example, a court might declare an explicit contract null and void despite that all signing parties initially agreed to it, if any of its clauses weren't legally valid in the first place or it was signed under duress.

 Top